mental32/tokio-stage/README.md

 Stage is a framework for building fault-tolerant systems within your tokio runtime.
-Designed to make self-healing tasks and actors as simple as possible respecting the cost-benefit tradeoff and allowing you the programmer to decide how much code you would like to modify for the benefits stage would provide you.
+Designed to make self-healing tasks and actors as simple as possible respecting the cost-benefit tradeoff and allowing you the programmer to decide how much code they would like to modify for the benefits stage would provide you.

 ## Usage